-Our executive officers and Trustees, and the Adviser and certain of its affiliates and their officers and employees, including the Senior Investment Team, have several conflicts of interest as a result of the other activities in which they engage.
+Our executive officers and Trustees, and the Adviser and certain of its affiliates and their officers and employees, including the members of the Investment Committee, have several conflicts of interest as a result of the other activities in which they engage.
 The Adviser and the Administrator are affiliated with other entities engaged in the financial services business.
-In particular, the Adviser and the Administrator are affiliated with Eagle Point Income Management and Stone Point, and certain members of the Adviser's Board of Managers are principals of Stone Point.
-Pursuant to certain management agreements, Stone Point has received delegated authority to act as the investment manager of the Trident Funds.
-The Adviser and the Administrator are wholly owned by EP Holdings.
-EP Holdings, in turn is primarily owned by certain of the Trident Funds through intermediary holding companies.
+In particular, the Adviser and the Administrator are affiliated with other Eagle Point advisers and Stone Point, and certain members of the Adviser's ultimate Board of Managers are principals of Stone Point.
+Pursuant to certain management agreements, Stone Point has received delegated authority to act as the investment adviser of the Trident Funds.
+The Adviser and the Administrator are primarily owned indirectly by certain of the Trident Funds through intermediary holding companies.
 The Trident Funds and other private equity funds managed by Stone Point invest in financial services companies.
-These relationships may cause the Adviser's or the Administrator's and certain of their affiliates' interests, and the interests of their officers and employees, including the Senior Investment Team, to diverge from our interests and may result in conflicts of interest that may not be foreseen or resolved in a manner that is always or exclusively in our best interest.
+These relationships may cause the Adviser's or the Administrator's and certain of their affiliates' interests, and the interests of their officers and employees, including the members of the Investment Committee, to diverge from our interests and may result in conflicts of interest that may not be foreseen or resolved in a manner that is always or exclusively in our best interest.

-Our executive officers and Trustees, as well as other current and potential future affiliated persons, officers and employees of the Adviser and certain of its affiliates, may serve as officers, Trustees or principals of, or manage the accounts for, other entities, including ECC and EIC, with investment strategies that substantially or partially overlap with the strategy that we pursue.
+Our executive officers and Trustees, as well as other current and potential future affiliated persons, officers and employees of the Adviser and certain of its affiliates, may serve as officers, Trustees or principals of, or manage the accounts for, other entities with investment strategies that substantially or partially overlap with the strategy that we pursue.
 Accordingly, they may have obligations to investors in those entities, the fulfillment of which obligations may not be in the best interests of us or our Shareholders.
-See "Conflicts of Interest."

 In order to address such conflicts of interest, we have, among other things, adopted a code of ethics under Rule 17j-1 of the 1940 Act.
 Similarly, the Adviser has separately adopted the "Adviser Code of Ethics."
 The Adviser Code of Ethics requires the officers and employees of the Adviser to act in the best interests of the Adviser and its client accounts (including us), act in good faith and in an ethical manner, avoid conflicts of interests with the client accounts to the extent reasonably possible and identify and manage conflicts of interest to the extent that they arise.
 Personnel subject to each code of ethics may invest in securities for their personal investment accounts, including securities that may be purchased or held by us, so long as such investments are made in accordance with the code's requirements.
 Our Trustees and officers, and the officers and employees of the Adviser, are also required to comply with applicable provisions of the U.S. federal securities laws and make prompt reports to supervisory personnel of any actual or suspected violations of law.

-Pursuant to the investment allocation policies and procedures of the Adviser and Eagle Point Income Management, they seek to allocate investment opportunities among accounts in a manner that is fair and equitable over time.
-In addition, an account managed by the Adviser, such as us, is expected to be considered for the allocation of investment opportunities together with other accounts managed by the Adviser and certain affiliates of the Adviser, including Eagle Point Income Management.
+Pursuant to written investment allocation policies and procedures, the Adviser and its affiliates seek to allocate investment opportunities among accounts in a manner that is fair and equitable over time.
+In addition, an account managed by the Adviser, such as us, is expected to be considered for the allocation of investment opportunities together with other accounts managed by the Adviser and affiliates of the Adviser.
 There is no assurance that such opportunities will be allocated to any particular account equitably in the short-term or that any such account, including us, will be able to participate in all investment opportunities that are suitable for it.
 See "Conflicts of Interest - Code of Ethics and Compliance Procedures."